YoungFaithful/CapacityExpansion.jl/docs/src/preparing_clust_data.md

 load_timeseries_data
 ```
 ## Aggregation
-Time series aggregation can be applied to reduce the temporal dimension while (if done problem specific correctly) keeping output precise.
+Time series aggregation can be applied to reduce the temporal dimension while (if done problem-specific correctly) keeping output precise.
 Aggregation methods are explained in [TimeSeriesClustering](https://github.com/holgerteichgraeber/TimeSeriesClustering.jl)
 High encouragement to run a second stage validation step if you use aggregation on your model.
 [Second stage operational validation step](@ref)